regexyl/notes/How `AnimatePresence` in framer-motion works.md

 ### Framer motion internals

-What's frameloop
+What's frameloop?
-- `createRenderBatcher` - Takes in a callback (which in tern takes in a callback)
+- `createRenderBatcher` - Takes in a callback (which in turn takes in a callback that's defined within this util function)

+Parked questions:
+- Where is `.process`